Programmer’s Guide

 end

-Before callbacks are called in the order they are defined.
-After callbacks are called in the reverse order to which they were defined.
+Before callbacks run in the order they are defined.
+After callbacks run in the reverse order to which they were defined:

 before_1